hoangduytran/blender-manual/manual/editors/asset_browser.rst

 .. _bpy.ops.ed.lib_id_load_custom_preview:

 Load Custom Preview
-   Opens a window with the File Browser to select an image for the asset preview.
+   Opens a File Browser where you can select a new image for the asset preview.

 .. _bpy.ops.ed.lib_id_generate_preview:

 Generate Preview
-   Generate/update a preview for the asset.
+   Autogenerate a new preview for the asset.

 Preview
    Menu of additional preview operators.